 Welcome to the UCL Radar Research Group Wiki Page

-The aim of this wiki is the share information on the research that is being completed in the UCL Radar Research group both internally and externally.
+The aim of this wiki is to share information on the research that is being carried out in the group both internally and externally.

 Thanks for dropping by.